faryalktm/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ![Create solution - screenshot](02/media/image3.png)

-9. You should now see the solution you crated in the solution list.
+9. You should now see the solution you created in the solution list.

 ![Solution list - screenshot](02/media/image4.png)